 In the proposed example, the initiator module is modeled by the my\initiator class.
-This class inherit the BaseModule class, that is the basis for all TLM-T modules.
+This class inherits from the BaseModule class, that acts as the root classe for all TLM-T modules.
 As there is only one thread in this module, there is only one member variable m\time of type tlmt\time, corresponding to the PDES process local time (H on the figure).
 This m\time object can be accessed through the getTime(), addTime() and setTime() methods.